KernalPanik/browser-inspector/README.md

 This script is expected to work with any Chromium based browser.

 TODO: Describe how to make custom profiles for testing

+## PDF Generation

+To generate PDF report, Pandoc is needed.
+It can be installed using tool-installer scripts.